bitcraze/lps-node-firmware/README.md

 ## Dependencies

 You'll need to use either the Crazyflie VM, install some ARM toolchain or the Bitcraze docker builder image.
+If you install a toolchain, the [arm embedded gcc](https://launchpad.net/gcc-arm-embedded) toolchain is recomended.

 Frameworks for unit testing are pulled in as git submodules.
 To get them when cloning